Britain, Canada and Australia formally recognize a Palestinian state, deepening Israel’s isolation | News Channel 3-12

 And other countries, too, have shown no sign of recognizing Palestinian statehood.
 Canada and the UK are the first G7 countries to recognize Palestine, but fellow members Japan, Italy and Germany oppose the move.

-CNN’s Abeer Salman, Dana Karni, Caitlin Danaher and Billy Stockwell contributed to this report.
+CNN’s Abeer Salman, Caitlin Danaher, Billy Stockwell and Jonny Hallam contributed to this report.

 The-CNN-Wire